daos-stack/daos/doc/admin/pool_operations.md

 pool will be rebalanced across the new storage.

 ```
-$ dmg pool extend --pool=${puuid} --ranks=${rank1},${randk2}...
+$ dmg pool extend --pool=${puuid} --ranks=${rank1},${rank2}...
 ```

 The pool extend command accepts 2 required parameters:

 * The pool UUID of the pool to be extended.
-* A comma separated list of ranks to include in the pool.
+* A comma separated list of server ranks to include in the pool.

-The pool rebalance operation will work most efficiently when the pool is extended to it's desired size in a single operation, as opposed to multiple, small extensions.
+The pool rebalance operation will work most efficiently when the pool is extended to its desired size in a single operation, as opposed to multiple, small extensions.

 #### Pool Shard Resize